oguyon/Cfits/src/PIAACMCsimul/README.md

 PIAACMC_centobs1	| Output central obstruction
 PIAACMC_nblambda	| Number of wavelength points
 PIAACMC_resolved	| 1 if resolved source (3 points at r = 0.01 l/D, 120 deg apart)
+PIAACMC_fpmtype		| 1 if physical mask, 0 if idealized mask
 PIAACMC_FPMsectors	| Number of sectors in focal plane mask PIAACMC_NBrings		| Number of rings in focal plane mask PIAACMC_fpmradld	| Focal plane mask outer radius

-\section desstep 3.
+\section desstep 4.
 Design Steps for PIAACMC

 Directories "./piaacmcconf<nnn>/" hold the default/current configuration settings and files for the PIAACMC.
 The directory will be automatically created if it does not exist.
 By copying from/to this directory, you can save/load PIAACMC designs.\n